melentye/andrey-melentyev.com/src/2017-11-26_python-environments-and-where-to-find-them.md

     $ pip install pelican

-after running the above, Pelican is installed in a virtual environment in `$HOME/virtualenvs/pelican`, leaving my other Python installations unchanged.
+after running the above, Pelican is installed in a virtual environment named "pelican" in the directory `$HOME/virtualenvs/pelican`, leaving my other Python installations unchanged.
 A nice side effect of using virtualenv like this is that super-user priveleges are no longer required in order to install packages.

+To create a virtual environment with a specific Python version, use the `-p` argument:

+    virtualenv -p /usr/local/bin/python3 ~/virtualenvs/yourenv

+Virtual environments can be stored anywhere, one approach could be to store them in the `~/virtualenvs`, another would be to put them in the directory of the projects where they are used.

 ### pyenv